 The design of the new buildings will result in the project achieving what's known as zero net energy: the total amount of energy used by the buildings on an annual basis will be equal to the amount of renewable energy created on the site.

-Once the new center opens, the old building -- deemed out-of-date and expensive to operate -- will be demolished.
+Once the new campus opens, the old building -- deemed out-of-date and expensive to operate -- will be demolished.
 The cost of the new building is being paid primarily through the sale of bonds.

 Chief Communications Officer